Healthy Homes Assessment Twyford

 Draught Stopping Twyford

-If a draught could be felt through gaps that are too large or holes the area needs to be closed.
+If a draught could be felt through gaps that are too large or holes, it needs to be closed.

 What are unreasonable gaps and holes?

-Get the complete information of the Healthy Homes draught stopping requirements.
+Check out the complete details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections